Cocochdou/DevOps2024/READ_ME_TP1_DEVOPS.md

 Testcontainers is a Java library that provides lightweight, disposable instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
 It is primarily used for integration testing and makes it easier to manage dependencies and configurations for tests that require external resources.

+2.2 Honnestly, we struggled a bit to do the main.yml working nicely.

+there is final version of it

+name: CI devops 2024
+on:
+  #to begin you want to launch this job in main and develop
+  push:
+    branches:
+     - main
+     - develop
+  pull_request:

+jobs:
+  test-backend:
+    runs-on: ubuntu-22.04
+    steps:
+     #checkout your github code using actions/checkout@v2.5.0
+      - uses: actions/checkout@v2.5.0

+     #do the same with another action (actions/setup-java@v3) that enable to setup jdk 17
+      - name: Set up JDK 17
+        uses: actions/setup-java@v3
+        with:
+          java-version: '17'
+          distribution: 'adopt'      ##Here we add some specificity to make everything work

+     #finally build your app with the latest command
+      - name: Build and test with Maven
+        run: |
+          cd Java2/simpleapi/simple-api-student-main/simple-api-student-main ##The path was hard to put mvn clean verify